anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 1. [Bon Tempe and Lagunitas Lakes Trail ](https://www.alltrails.com/explore/trail/us/california/bon-tempe-and-lagunitas-lakes-trail)*- 6 mile, Elev Gain 505 ft*
 <br>Easy trail, partially shaded.
-It is more than 6 miles; AllTrails inaccurately list it as 5.5 miles.
+It is more than 6 miles; AllTrails inaccurately lists it as 5.5 miles.
 Again since it's a loop, you can start from anywhere.
 There are three parking lots.
 There is a parking fee of $8.
 We did it on a Sunday afternoon, and the parking lots were full.
-We thought it's going to be crowded.
-But apparently, most of the people were there for fishing, very few people hiking.
+We thought it was going to be crowded.
+But apparently, most people were there for fishing, with very few hiking.
 The lakes are beautiful, it's a must-do!!
 <br>
 <br>
 2. [Mount Diablo Grand Loop Trail ](https://www.alltrails.com/trail/us/california/mount-diablo-grand-loop)*- 7 mile, Elev Gain 2,000 ft*
-<br>It's a challenging hike with lots of elevation.
-Begins downhill, then a constant exhausting climb to the Mt Diablo summit.
+<br> It's a challenging hike with lots of elevation.
+It begins downhill, then a constant exhausting climb to the Mt Diablo summit.
 Could be very narrow at certain spots.
-We did it clockwise on a Sunday evening, there were hardly any people.
+We did it clockwise on a Sunday evening, and there were hardly any people.
 Parking was easily available at the Diablo Valley Overlook.
 The views were gorgeous.
 We made it just in time to catch a fantastic sunset from the summit.<br>
 Must do!
 <br>
 <br>
 3. [Montara Mountain Trail ](https://www.alltrails.com/trail/us/california/montara-mountain-trail--3)*- 7 mile, Elev Gain 1,677 ft*
 <br>Moderate trail, partially shaded.
-The ascent is pretty gradual.
-I was very surprised that we started around 8:00 am on a Sunday, and still, we met very few people on the trail.
+The ascent is gradual.
+I was amazed that we started around 8:00 am on a Sunday, and still, we met very few people on the trail.
 The views are impressive; you get to see both - the bay and the ocean.
-I recommend it; the sun could be really harsh later in the day, so either plan for early morning or late afternoon.
+I recommend it; the sun could be harsh later in the day, so either plan for early morning or late afternoon.
 <br>
 <br>
 4. [Eagle Peak Loop ](https://www.alltrails.com/trail/us/california/eagle-peak-loop)*- 8.4 mile, Elev Gain 2,200 ft*
 <br>Moderately hard trail with partial shade.
 Did it counterclockwise, the ascent was gradual, but the downhill section was pretty bad.
 A couple of very steep sections and loose gravel, I wish we had hiking poles.
-It was tough on knees.
+It was tough on the knees.
 The first 3 miles of the hike are shaded.
 We started around 4:00 pm, and it took us around 3hrs 40 mins to finish it.
 We only encountered only a handful of people at the trailhead, so it was just us on the trail.
 There is a parking fee of $6 at the entrance.
 Please carry a pen and some cash, since you have to do self-registration.
 <br>
 <br>
-5. [Rodeo Beach, Coastal Trail, and Miwok Trail ](https://www.alltrails.com/trail/us/california/rodeo-beach-coastal-trail-and-miwok-trail)*- 5.3 mile, Elevation Gain 1,076 ft*
+5. [Rodeo Beach, Coastal Trail, and Miwok Trail ](https://www.alltrails.com/trail/us/california/rodeo-beach-coastal-trail-and-miwok-trail)*- 5.3 miles, Elevation Gain 1,076 ft*
 <br>Moderate trail, no shade.
 Panoramic views of the Ocean and Rodeo Beach!
-There are a couple of steep sections, but manageable.
+There are a couple of steep sections, but they are manageable.
 We did it on a Sunday afternoon; surprisingly, the trail was quite empty despite the beach being too crowded.
 The parking lot is huge, and we easily got a spot.
 <br>
 <br>
 6. [Point Pinole Trail ](https://www.alltrails.com/trail/us/california/point-pinole-cooks-point-marsh-owl-alley-china-cove-pinole-point-and-bay-view-trails)*- 4.2 mile, Elev Gain 177 ft*